RigoBlock/rigoblock-monorepo/README.md

 ### Example

-Import DragoAPI class and create an instance passing by a Parity API/Web3 instance.
+Import DragoAPI class and create an instance passing a Parity API/Web3 instance.

 Getting drago details from DragoRegistry contract: